 The Connection Between Sleep Deprivation and Weight Gain

-The Journal of Academy of Nutrition and Dietetics recently examined 20 previously conducted studies from 1975 to 2021 to learn about the correlation between quality sleep and eating habits.
-Researchers measured quality sleep through deep sleep (non-rapid-eye movement), REM sleep (rapid eye movement), sleep efficiency, how long it takes to fall asleep and waking up after sleep onset.
-Overall, the literature review found that people who consumed more complex carbohydrates with fiber, more protein, fruits, vegetables and anti-inflammatory nutrients reported better sleep.
+A study published in the Journal of the Academy of Nutrition and Dietetics examined 20 previously conducted studies from 1975 to 2021 to learn about the correlation between quality sleep and eating habits.
+Researchers measured quality sleep through deep sleep (non-rapid-eye movement), REM sleep (rapid eye movement), sleep efficiency, and how long it takes to fall asleep and wake up after sleep onset.
+Overall, the systematic review found that people who consumed more complex carbohydrates with fiber, more protein, fruits, vegetables and anti-inflammatory nutrients reported better sleep.

 Medical Weight Loss